 Five common trading mistakes and how to avoid them

-Forex trading isn’t rocket science but it does require discipline.
-By following some straightforward guidelines, aspiring traders can progress along the learning curve to become consistent and profitable traders in a relatively short period of time.
+Simple and subtle guidelines can allow aspiring traders to progress up the learning curve and become consistent in a relatively short period of time.

 - Follow the trend.